gjcarneiro/yacron/README.rst

   * Runs in the foreground;
   * Logs everything to stdout/stderr [1]_;

-* Option to automatically retry failing cron jobs, with exponential backoff.
+* Option to automatically retry failing cron jobs, with exponential backoff;
+* Optional HTTP REST API, to fetch status and start jobs on demand.

 ..
 [1] Whereas vixie cron only logs to syslog, requiring a syslog daemon to be running in the background or else you don't get logs!